-Funding and support to help position the Mildura region as a major event destination with a vibrant year-round calendar of events.Closed for applications.
+Funding and support to help position the Mildura region as a major event destination with a vibrant year-round calendar of events.Applications open 9am, Monday 6 February and close 4pm, Monday 20 March 2023.

-Funding to undertake projects that encourage leisure initiatives to increase participation in sport and recreation activities or increase access to a diverse range of quality sporting and recreation facilities and programs.Closed for applications.
+Funding to undertake projects that encourage leisure initiatives to increase participation in sport and recreation activities or increase access to a diverse range of quality sporting and recreation facilities and programs.Applications open 9am, Monday 6 February and close 4pm, Monday 20 March 2023.

-Community Grant Program provides opportunities for not for profit community groups to deliver innovative local projects and programs that support Council’s vision.Applications open Monday 11 July and close 4pm, Monday 22 August.
+Community Grant Program provides opportunities for not for profit community groups to deliver innovative local projects and programs that support Council’s vision.Applications are now closed.

 If you would like to speak with someone from Council regarding your application please call 03 5018 8100